|

 July 7, 2024 |

-size is vital to success in the classroom.
+Class size is vital to

-My experience is the larger the number
+the larger the number students the harder it

-on task and for the students to concentrate
+became for me to stay on task and for the

-on their assignments.
-The quality of
+assignments.
+The quality of instruction

-instruction always declined and I could see
+always declined and I could see frustration

-frustration in new and some experienced
+in new and some experienced teachers to

-teachers to fulfill their jobs.
-Often the
+fulfill their jobs.
+Often the new and

-new and experienced teachers would not renew
+experienced teachers would not renew their

-their contracts and in some cases beginning
+contracts and in some cases beginning

 teachers would not complete their first